Alisa's Birthday

-Alice's Birthday (Де́нь рожде́ния Али́сы, translit.
-Den' rozhdeniya Alisy), is a 2009 Russian traditionally animated children's science fiction film, directed by Sergey Seryogin and produced by Master-film studio.
+Alisa's Birthday (Де́нь рожде́ния Али́сы, translit.
+Den' rozhdeniya Alisy) is a 2009 Russian traditionally animated children's science fiction film, directed by Sergey Seryogin and produced by Master-film studio.
 The film is based on a novella of the same name by Kir Bulychov about Alisa (Alice) Selezneva, a teenage girl from the future.
 It is a spiritual successor to 1981 animated film The Mystery of the Third Planet, from which it draws a heavy influence.

 Plot

 Alisa Selezneva joins an archeological expedition to the dead planet of Coleida.
-There are well-preserved cities from the past, yet all of planet's inhabitants had died centuries ago due to unknown plague.
+There are well-preserved cities from the past, yet all of planet's inhabitants had died centuries ago due to an unknown plague.

-Using a time-travelling device, Alisa and an alien scientist Rrrr, who looks almost exactly like a cat, travel to the planet's past, to the day the plague began.
-They find themselves in a world that resembles 20th century Earth, Soviet Union in particular.
+Using a time-travelling device, Alisa and an alien scientist, Rrrr, who greatly resembles a cat, travel to the planet's past, to the day the plague began.
+They find themselves in a world that resembles 20th century Earth, the Soviet Union in particular.
 Coleidians are expecting the return of their cosmonauts from their first trip to another planet.
 Alisa realizes that the cosmonauts were the cause of the plague, and decides to prevent it.

 Through numerous obstacles, she comes close to the returned spaceship and uses a disinfection spray to prevent plague from spreading.
 To Coleidian police, it looks like an assault, so they catch Alisa and imprison her.
 With Rrrr's help, she's able to escape and return to the future.
 Upon arrival, they find that the future changed and Coleida is no more a dead planet, but a flourishing civilisation.